sszokoly/socket_usage/README.md

 it also does not care about the net.ipv4.tcp_fin_timeout parameter.
 It simply considers the socket closed when the 4-way-handshake is completed.
 It requires tshark to be available at the default installation path on Windows or Linux.
-In addition one of my intentions was that I should be able run this script on Linux servers which are not connected to the internet and cannot connect to python library repos so they can only make use of that they came with by default.
+In addition one of my intentions was that I should be able run this script on Linux servers which are not connected to the Internet, thus cannot make use of third party python libraries and so they can only make use of that they OS comes with by default.

 ## Example